 Early Origins of the Bickleigh family

 Important Dates for the Bickleigh family

 This web page shows only a small excerpt of our Bickleigh research.
-Another 205 words (15 lines of text) covering the years 1400, 1661, 1754, 1415, 1426, 1529, 1518, 1596, 1569, 1585, 1586, 1596, 1582, 1670, 1623, 1681, 1644, 1687, 1667 and 1746 are included under the topic Early Bickleigh History in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) covering the years 1400, 1661, 1754, 1415, 1426, 1529, 1582, 1670, 1623, 1681, 1644, 1687, 1667, 1746, 1518, 1596, 1569, 1585, 1586 and 1596 are included under the topic Early Bickleigh History in all our PDF Extended History products and printed products wherever possible.

 Bickleigh Spelling Variations

 Bickleigh has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Bickleigh have been found, including Bickley, Bickle, Bickler, Bickleigh, Bigley, Bigly, Biglay and many more.

 Early Notables of the Bickleigh family (pre 1700)

-in 1415 and 1426; John Bickley, Member of the Parliament for Stafford in 1529; Thomas Bickley (1518-1596) was an English churchman, a Marian exile...
-Another 40 words (3 lines of text) are included under the topic Early Bickleigh Notables in all our PDF Extended History products and printed products wherever possible.
+Another 55 words (4 lines of text) are included under the topic Early Bickleigh Notables in all our PDF Extended History products and printed products wherever possible.